-If you are placed at a school that is inappropriate, ask your guidance counselor to file an appeal or file one yourself with the office of student enrollment.
-You can pick up an appeal form at the district or enrollment offices.
+If you are placed at a school that is inappropriate, ask your guidance counselor to file an appeal.
 While the initial placements are made by computer, human beings handle the appeals.
 Your guidance counselor may write a letter explaining why you need a different placement: get her on your side.

 Reasons for an appeal You'll have the most luck with the following reasons:

-There is also a category for "other" appeals and you'll get a chance to explain why you want another school.
-This is the place to bring up anything that was missing from your first application, such as a big leap in your grades or a mistake in the application.
-If the school to which you were assigned does not have a college-preparatory curriculum, that may be grounds for appeal as well.
+You can also appeal for other reasons and explain why you want another school.
+Was there something missing from your first application, such as a big leap in your grades?
+Or, maybe you'd prefer to stay at your present 6-12 school than go to the school that accepted you.
+If the school to which you were assigned does not have a college-preparatory curriculum, or advanced academics, that may be grounds for appeal as well.